estivate/ldtk_rust/README.md

 [v0.2.0](https://github.com/estivate/ldtk_rust/releases/tag/v0.2.0) version
 of this library.

+TODO: lib.rs has a hard-coded file prefix of "/assets" that needs to be refactored.

 ## Getting Started

 Calling the new() method on the LdtkFile struct with the path to a LDtk file will